 - If your mind or body resists what you’re saying, that’s okay.
 That response will lessen over time and eventually disappear.

-Some of the affirmations I’ve learned and practiced over the years have become a permanent part of my subconscious.
+Some of the self-love affirmations I’ve learned and practiced over the years have become a permanent part of my subconscious.
 They pop up when an event triggers the need for them to arrive.
-They return to my mind when I need them most, reminding me of who I truly am and what I truly believe.
+The affirmations return to my mind when I need them most, reminding me of who I truly am and what I truly believe.

 The Key to Allowing Affirmations to Transform Your Mind … and Transform Your Life!